Let’s talk about ENFP Villains! – Guest Post by David Presnell

 (As Portrayed by Jessie Eisenberg)

-ENFPs are creative and energetic people who see opportunity and possibilities everywhere in the world around them.
+ENFPs are creative and energetic people who see opportunities and possibilities everywhere in the world around them.
 They have advanced use of Extraverted Intuition (Ne) and Introverted Feeling (Fi).
 Extraverted Intuition focuses on experiencing the outer world and seeing how things could be connected while Fi focuses on someone’s own individual feelings and beliefs.

 Finding an ENFP villain can be a daunting task, because they don’t fit the typical villainous ‘stereotype’, but Jesse Eisenberg’s portrayal of Lex Luthor is a perfect example.